Home / Lebanese Recipes / Lebanese Rice Pilaf With Vermicelli

 A staple in Middle Eastern cuisine, Lebanese Rice Pilaf is made with vermicelli noodles toasted in clarified (rendered) butter.

 I’ve mentioned it before, but I’ll say it again.
 I could eat Lebanese food everyday for the rest of my life.
 Today I thought I’d share a classic recipe, and one that is eaten often in my household: Lebanese Rice Pilaf with Vermicelli.
-Extremely simple, but tasty and satisfying, it’s a great entry recipe into the world of Middle Eastern food.
+This dish is flavorful on its own but served with pork or chicken for extra protein is one of my favorite ways to enjoy it.
+Another complimentary dish to this is my Lebanese Green Beans.
+Extremely simple, but tasty and satisfying, it’s a great side dish recipe that lets you experience the taste of Middle Eastern food.

 Ingredients